 The Student Government Association (SGA) is comprised of student senators elected by the student body.
 SGA Senators meet, discuss, and act upon critical issues that impact students from an academic and social standpoint.
-The Senators serve on the York College Faculty/Student Senate, York College Association, York College Auxiliary Enterprises, Technology Fee Committee and various other committees that affect the campus environment.
-Members of the SGA also participate in a leadership training conference where they are taught skills and techniques that help them become better leaders.
+The Senators serve on the York College Faculty/Student Senate, York College Association, York College Auxiliary Enterprises, Technology Fee Committee and various other committees that affect (718) 262-2529.